 Although the themes and key words did not directly correspond to the concepts, elements or foundational components used on the first analysis, the themes and related key words were similar enough to make some correlations.
-The recommendations and guidance of the Arctic Council were compared to Governments, Industry and e practices to illustrate places where the Arctic Council could consider looking into adding some of the practices and guidance of these three sources.
+The recommendations and guidance of the Arctic Council were compared to Governments, Industry, Indigenous Peoples and local communities practices to illustrate places where the Arctic Council could consider looking into adding some of the practices and guidance of these three sources.

-.3 The Analysis
+6.3 The Analysis Used

-While the methodology used in analysing the additional 240 documents is useful and informative, it based on a different analytic method and a narrower scope than the methods used in the analysis of the 370 documents, which makes direct comparisons impossible between the two independent analyses. the analysis for the 370 documents and have tried to make the linkages between these two methods taking into account the new data. the analysis to inventory and analyse inputs from all sources, including some NGOs, compare stages of engagement, and all sectors including general documents, marine management, scientific research, resource exploration and development, emergency prevention/preparedness/response, shipping, and tourism.
+While the methodology used in Phase II analysis of the additional 240 documents is useful and informative, it was based on a different analytic method and a narrower scope than the methods used in the Phase I analysis of the 370 documents, which makes direct comparisons impossible between the two independent analyses.
+Therefore, this report used the Phase I analysis for the 370 documents and tried to make linkages between the two methods, taking into account the new data, where possible.
+Report authors also used the Phase I analysis to inventory and analyse inputs from all sources, including some NGO and academic sources, and to compare stages of engagement, and all sectors including general documents, marine management, scientific research, resource exploration and development, emergency prevention/preparedness/response, shipping, and tourism.

 This analysis is provided to gain insight into ideas and concepts that outline engagement and provide a snapshot of current practices and existing recommendations by different sources and sectors.
-It does not represent an exhaustive review but can be considered in relation with the Phase II analysis and the outcomes of the workshop summary to provide a more comprehensive understanding of meaningful engagement. that this analysis of 370 documents presents a representative snap shot and the analysis a close approximation of the larger body of documents.
+It does not represent an exhaustive review but can be considered in relation with the Phase II analysis and the outcomes of the workshop summary to provide a more comprehensive understanding of meaningful engagement.
+It is believed that this analysis of 370 documents presents a representative snap shot and that the analysis is a close approximation of the larger body of documents.

-Findings
+7.0 Findings